Oryol: Soviet Union

+Russian Federation

+On December 14, 2024 during the Russian invasion of Ukraine an oil depot in Oryol was attacked and set on fire by Ukrainian drones.
+Russian social media reported explosions and the governor confirmed a fire had broken out at an "infrastructure facility".
+A fire at the oil depot was detected by NASA's FIRMS.

 Geography

 Time zone

-Oryol has the same time zone as Moscow (Moscow time).
-Time relative to UTC is +3.00 18.
+Oryol has the same time zone as Moscow (Moscow time), or UTC+03:00.

 Location

 Oryol stands on the banks of the Oka River and its tributary Orlik river in the Central Russian Upland of the East European Plain, approximately 368 km south-southwest of Moscow.